-Red Hat Certificate of Expertise in High Availability Clustering Exam (EX436)
+Red Hat Certified Specialist in Clustering and Storage Management Exam (EX436)

 Who should attend

-- An RHCE interested in earning a Red Hat Certificate of Expertise or an RHCDS or RHCA credential
+- An RHCE interested in becoming a Red Hat Certified Specialist or an RHCA

 - Have Red Hat High Availability Clustering (RH436) or equivalent experience.